Prompting Language Models for Linguistic Structure: Abstract

 \section{Abstract}

-Although pretrained language models (PLMs) can be prompted to perform a wide range of language tasks, it remains an open question how much this ability comes from generalizable linguistic representations versus more surface-level lexical patterns.
-To test this, we present a \textit{structured prompting} approach that can be used to prompt for linguistic structure prediction tasks, allowing us to perform zero- and few-shot sequence tagging with autoregressive PLMs.
-We evaluate this approach on part-of-speech tagging, named entity recognition, and sentence chunking and demonstrate strong few-shot performance in all cases.
-We also find that, though the surface forms of the tags provide some signal, structured prompting can retrieve linguistic structure even with arbitrary labels, indicating that PLMs contain this knowledge in a general manner robust to label choice.
+Although pretrained language models (PLMs) can be prompted to perform a wide range of language tasks, it remains an open question how much this ability comes from generalizable linguistic understanding versus surface-level lexical patterns.
+To test this, we present a \textit{structured prompting} approach for linguistic structured prediction tasks, allowing us to perform zero- and few-shot sequence tagging with autoregressive PLMs.
+We evaluate this approach on part-of-speech tagging, named entity recognition, and sentence chunking, demonstrating strong few-shot performance in all cases.
+We also find that while PLMs contain significant prior knowledge of task labels due to task leakage into the pretraining corpus, structured prompting can also retrieve linguistic structure with arbitrary labels.
+These findings indicate that the in-context learning ability and linguistic knowledge of PLMs generalizes beyond memorization of their training data.